Box Turtle Conservation Project

 As a result, the Group has significant—but only anecdotal evidence—that more turtles are injured or killed by motor vehicles every year.

-To establish a proactive conservation program, the Group is partnering with postdoctoral researcher Dr. Anna Thonis, affiliated with New York University’s Winchell Lab, to begin research on the local box turtle population in late spring 2026.
+To establish a proactive conservation program, the Group began partnering with postdoctoral researcher Dr. Anna Thonis, affiliated with New York University’s Winchell Lab, to research on the local box turtle population in late spring 2026.

 Box turtles are usually hidden from view or well camouflaged, making them extremely difficult for humans to find.
 To locate enough turtles for Dr. Thonis’ research, she partners with Bark and Code owner and trainer Dr. Kris Hoffman, a wildlife detection dog handler and the owner of Labrador retrievers Newt and April, who are expertly trained to find turtles quickly and safely.